paramothers/docs/misc/bmoChanges.md

 # In existing setup (what I can contribute)

+- 1. Use of EJB as DAO, really bad
-- 1. few coding standard in java
+- few coding standard in java
   2. Attribte key move to constatn
   3. Entitlement object check move to interceptor
   4. date format move to joda and util